Ian Ziering Posts Heartbreaking Tribute To Luke Perry After ‘90210’ Co-Star Suffers Massive Stroke At Age 52

 — yvette nicole brown (@YNB) February 28, 2019

 The sad news about Luke Perry comes as many of his fellow Beverly Hills 90210 co-stars have signed on for a reboot of the classic teen show.
-In an interview with Access earlier this month, Tori Spelling, whose late father, Aaron, produced the original incarnation of Beverly Hills 90210, revealed that “almost everybody” is set to return for the reboot.
-Spelling added that Luke Perry, who played Dylan McKay, “will do as many [episodes] as he can do,” since he is currently starring on Riverdale.
+In an interview with Access earlier this month, posted on YouTube, Tori Spelling, whose late father, Aaron, produced the original incarnation of Beverly Hills 90210, revealed that “almost everybody” is set to return for the reboot.
+Spelling added that Luke Perry, who played Dylan McKay, “will do as many [episodes] as he can do” since he is currently starring on Riverdale.

 Luke Perry currently portrays Archie’s dad, Fred Andrews, on The CW’s Riverdale.
-On Beverly Hills 90210 Perry co-starred with Doherty, Ziering, Jennie Garth, Jason Priestly, Brian Austin Green, Tori Spelling and Gabrielle Carteris.
+On Beverly Hills 90210 Perry co-starred with Doherty, Ziering, Jennie Garth, Jason Priestly, Brian Austin Green, Tori Spelling, and Gabrielle Carteris.